‘Squid Game’’s Heo Sung-tae says he learned how to act by watching comedy shows

 During his recent appearance on South Korean documentary-style talk show Omniscient Interfering View, the 44-year-old actor opened up about his mid-thirties career switch, and how he learned to act.

 Heo, who recently gained international recognition for his portrayal of Jang Deok-su in Netflix’s hit series Squid Game, only began acting at the age of 34.
-“I used to copy what I saw in movies or what I saw in KBS2’s Gag Concert, or other comedy shows in the bathroom,” he shared per Allkpop‘s translation, revealing that he had never received formal training.
+“I used to copy what I saw in movies or what I saw in KBS2’s Gag Concert, or other comedy shows in the bathroom,” he shared per Allkpop‘s translation.
+He also revealed that he had never received any formal training in acting.

 The actor had majored in Russian language and literature at Busan University, before spending most of his adult life as a corporate worker.
 Just before he began his acting career, Heo had been an employee at a shipbuilding company.